richardantao/learnify/README.md

 `npm run dev` - runs the react app and node server concurrently, using a proxy between ports 3000 and 3001, respectively.

 ## Website Structure
-This section details the breakdown of the subdomains, and how the entire website is organized.
+The top-level folders contain each domain, which is segregated by service.

 ### learnify.ca
-The root domain is held in `client/public/`, and contains all the static pages that are accessible to all users.
+The root domain contains the home page and contact page, which have a beta invite form and contact form, respectively.

 ### app.learnify.ca
 This subdomain hosts the application, and is only accessible to registered/authenticated users.